 I used to believe in “self-acceptance”.
-That I could “just accept myself” if only I knew how.
-So I tried many times, but it never seemed to do anything.
+That I could “just accept myself” if I focused on it.
+I tried in a variety of ways, but it never worked…

-I used to be fairly emotionally numb, and (in theory) I wanted to “feel all of my feelings”.
-The common advice for this is “pay more attention to your feelings”—“just accept them!”
+I used to be fairly emotionally numb, and, in theory, I wanted to “feel all of my feelings”.
+The common advice for this is “Pay more attention to your feelings”; “Accept them!”

-So here’s a sketch of the process I used again and again to regain ability to feel my feelings:
+Here’s a sketch of the process I used again and again to unlearn:

 1. I chose what I wanted: I wanted to be aware of all of my feelings in my body.